gzhoubioinf/Chemical_genomics_kp/README.md

    - **Upload FASTA files** to predict colony traits (opacity, circularity, size) with **pre-trained XGBoost and TabNet models**.
    - **PCA & SHAP Analysis**: visualize principal components and SHAP values for deeper model interpretability.
+   - **GO Enrichment Analysis**: to visualize the biological significance of genes influencing the ML predictions.
 ---

 ## File structure